 Political Methodology is a fundamental component of modern Political Science.
-The Ohio State field in Political Methodology includes a wide variety of courses and related programs.
+The Ohio State University's political science field in Political Methodology includes a wide variety of courses and related programs.

 The statistical methodology courses that are offered on a yearly basis include Math Workshop for Political Science, Basic Statistics, Linear and Generalized Linear Models via Maximum Likelihood Estimation, and a split course that is half Causal Inference and Half Machine learning.
-Advanced courses include Research Design, Time Series Analysis, Event History, Scaling and Dimensional Analysis, Bayesian Analysis, Computational Modeling, Cross-level Inference, Measurement, Panel Data Analysis, Network Analysis, Network Analysis, Network Analysis, II: Inferential Network Analysis, and Field Research.
-Qualitative methodology courses include Introduction to Epistemology and Introduction to Qualitative Methodology.
-Research design courses include Questions in Surveys, Experimental Methods, Survey Research Practicum, and Qualitative Methodology.
+Advanced courses include Research Design, Time Series Analysis, Network Analysis, Network Analysis II: Inferential Network Analysis, Field Research Methods, Survey Methods, Experimental Methods, and Research Design for Advanced Students.

-Several excellent statistical methods courses are taught in Ohio State departments such as statistics, economics, sociology, communication, psychology and computer science.
+Several excellent statistical methods courses are taught in Ohio State departments such as Statistics, Economics, Sociology, Communication, Psychology and Computer Science and Engineering.
 Additionally, there are several related programs at Ohio State:

-- PRISM: The Program in Statistics and Methodology and the related Political Research Laboratory - The Graduate Minor in Statistics and Statistical Data Analysis - The Graduate Interdisciplinary Specializations in Quantitative Research Methods and Survey Research - ITV: The Interactive Television cooperative program with the Universities of Illinois, Minnesota, and Wisconsin, which provides regular access to a wide variety of advanced statistical courses
+- PRISM: The Program in Statistics and Methodology and the related Political Research Laboratory - The Graduate Minor in Statistics and Statistical Data Analysis - The Graduate Interdisciplinary Specializations in Quantitative Research Methods and Survey Research - ITV: The Interactive Television cooperative program with the Universities of Illinois, Minnesota, and Wisconsin, which provides regular access to a wide variety of advanced statistical courses, as well as qualitative methods instruction.